mattlitwiller/Qupath-Ki67-Analysis/README.md

   1. To get the gpu option for InstaSeg (and WSInfer) working, uninstall your current CUDA (find all CUDA on Add/Remove programs and uninstall)
   2. Restart machine
   3. On reboot, delete the directory C:\Program Files\NVIDIA GPU Computing Toolkit
-  4. Download CUDA 12.1 here for Windows 11 or from here for Linux
+  4. Download CUDA 12.1 (see resources below)
-  5. Similarly, download the recent cuDNN for CUDA 12.1 here (Windows) or here (Ubuntu 22.04)
+  5. Similarly, download the recent cuDNN for CUDA 12.1 (see resources below)
   6. Install CUDA 12.1; Select custom install and uncheck the graphic drivers (else it will overwrite these with older versions)
   7. Unzip contents of cuDNN into the respective folders in C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.1
   8. You don't need conda or mamba; Just Python 3.10 or above is enough.
 So, you can uninstall Anaconda/Mamba, and retain Python or install Python 3.10 and above.
 I believe for Linux, conda will be a better option